Dimfred/vscode-lf/README.md

 # Lf for VSCode

-This is an extension that allows you to open lf in your VSCode instance.
+This is an extension that allows you to open [lf](https://github.com/gokcehan/lf) by gokcehan in your VSCode instance.

 ## Commands and Settings